Last Updated on October 5, 2023 by Samantha Harris

 A vitamin A deficiency (hypovitaminosis A) could be why the tortoise’s eyes are shut.

 The liver stores vitamin A. As the tortoise grows, its body uses up this resource.
-The tortoise may begin showing signs of hypovitaminosis A if this vitamin isn’t replenished via its diet.
+The tortoise may begin showing signs of hypovitaminosis A if it isn’t replenished via diet.

 Diets that lead to hypovitaminosis A include:

 - Too much Iceberg lettuce.

 A lack of vitamin A can break down the epithelial tissues around the eyes, so they’re prone to swelling.
 Consequently, the eyes become susceptible to secondary bacterial infections.

 Hypovitaminosis A can lead to conditions such as: